material-motion/material-motion/essentials/how_we_prioritize.md

 We do make use of [monorepos](http://danluu.com/monorepo/).
 Monorepos contain many projects.
 Monorepos make heavy use of `where:` labels to break down project-specific tasks.

-## Roadmap defines project priority
+## Roadmap defines weekly project priority

 We define our roadmap on Discord.
 Our roadmap defines cross-project priorities.
 This is a good place to answer the question of "which project are we focused on this week?"